4.1 Linear Systems & Transfer Functions

 y(t) = x(t) * h(t) = ∫ x(τ) h(t − τ) dτ

-Convolution is the time-domain workhorse, but it is tedious.
+Convolution is the time-domain workhorse, but it is tedious to evaluate by hand.
 The exam-smart move is to leave the time domain.
 In the Laplace domain, convolution becomes ordinary multiplication:

 Y(s) = X(s) · H(s)

-That single fact is why transfer functions exist and why they dominate FE linear-systems questions.
+That single fact is why transfer functions exist and why they dominate FE linear-systems questions: a hard integral becomes a one-line product.

 Transfer functions, poles, and zeros